-- Operation of this PWC by a person under 16 years of age, or a person with a disability that impairs vision, reaction time, judgment, or operation of the controls is NOT recommended. - Always use the safety lanyard when operating the watercraft and ensure that all passengers are familiar with its use. - Ensure that any operator and all passengers know how to swim and how to re-board the PWC from the water.
+Operation of this PWC by a person under 16 years of age, or a person with a disability that impairs vision, reaction time, judgment, or operation of the controls is NOT recommended.

+Always properly use the tether cord when operating the watercraft and ensure that all passengers are familiar with its use.

+Ensure that any operator and all passengers know how to swim and how to reboard the PWC from the water.
 Boarding in deep water can be strenuous.
 Practice in chest-deep water before operating or embarking your watercraft in deep water.
-If a passenger does not know how to swim, ensure that passenger wears a PFD at all times and take extra precautions when boating. - Never turn handlebar while someone is near the rear of watercraft.
-Keep away from steering moving parts (nozzle, iBR gate, linkages, etc.). - Do not start the engine or operate the watercraft if anyone is in the water nearby, or near the rear of the watercraft.
+If a passenger does not know how to swim, ensure that passenger wears a PFD at all times and take extra precautions when boating.

+Never turn handlebar while someone is near the rear of watercraft.
+Keep away from steering moving parts (nozzle, iBR gate, linkages, etc.).

-Do not start or operate the watercraft if anyone is nearby in the water.
+Do not start the engine or operate the watercraft if anyone is in the water nearby, or near the rear of the watercraft